 The threat from adversaries in this rapidly evolving operational domain is real and it is here now.
 If we fail to understand how to operate in space, how to integrate space with all domains and integrate with Allies’ and Partners’ space capabilities, we will lose our competitive edge.

-Day 1 will examine the close links between UK Space Command and the Defence, Science and Technology Laboratory (Dstl), Defence Equipment and Support (DE&S), and a host of leading partners from industry and academia, specifically to examine options for the development of new capabilities, to enable multi-domain integration and capitalise on the rich pedigree of Research and Development expertise that exists within UK Defence.
+Day 1 examined the close links between UK Space Command and the Defence, Science and Technology Laboratory (Dstl), Defence Equipment and Support (DE&S), and a host of leading partners from industry and academia, specifically to examine options for the development of new capabilities, to enable multi-domain integration and capitalise on the rich pedigree of Research and Development expertise that exists within UK Defence.

-Day 2 will look to the future of the MoD and UK Government’s space ambitions, with new and exclusive information on Space Command’s strategic intent for defence space and their enabling capabilities, including the UK Space Operations Centre (SpOC) and the SKYNET 6 programme, as well as the international collaboration that is helping to deliver these capabilities to the Joint Forces.
+Day 2 looked to the future of the MoD and UK Government’s space ambitions, with new and exclusive information on Space Command’s strategic intent for defence space and their enabling capabilities, including the UK Space Operations Centre (SpOC) and the SKYNET 6 programme, as well as the international collaboration that is helping to deliver these capabilities to the Joint Forces.

-Day 3 will focus on people and skills, featuring exclusive announcements regarding the Space Futures Hub, the Space Academy, and Space Command’s intentions and requirements for developing the next generation of personnel who will carry the UK to the forefront of this new era in Space, with the help of key partners across academia, government, and industry.
+Day 3 focused on people and skills, featuring exclusive announcements regarding the Space Futures Hub, the Space Academy, and Space Command’s intentions and requirements for developing the next generation of personnel who will carry the UK to the forefront of this new era in Space, with the help of key partners across academia, government, and industry.